fobnail/docs/docs/building.md

 - `FOBNAIL_PO_ROOT` - **required** option, must point to valid PEM or DER file with Platform Owner's root certificate.
 See [this document](/keys_and_certificates/#platform-owner-certificate-chain) for description of PO certificate chain and instructions for building such.
+  For Fobnail Token firmware it is enough to create only [root CA certificate](https://fobnail.3mdeb.com/keys_and_certificates/#root-ca).
+  The rest of chain will be required for provisioning.

 - `FOBNAIL_EK_ROOT_DIR` - points to directory with TPM root certificates.
   Fobnail repository includes [such directory](https://github.com/fobnail/fobnail/tree/main/tpm_ek_roots)